Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Embark: Board at Biak at 4:00pm for 5:00pm departure.

 This morning, guests meet at Darwin Airport at 6:00 am for an 08:00 am departure on the optional international charter flight to Biak.
 Flight duration is about 2 hours.
 Upon arrival, meet the Expedition Team for a short tour of Biak, prior to boarding Coral Adventurer at 4:00 pm.
 Relax as you meet your fellow travellers and join the Captain and crew at the Captain’s Welcome Drinks in anticipation of what promises to be a remarkable journey discovering Raja Ampat and the Spice Islands.
 We set sail at 5pm.

 Awake as we enter Cenderawasih Marine Park in search of the biggest fish in the sea, the beautiful Whale Shark.
 This region is one of the few places in the world where it is possible to swim with these majestic animals and with some luck we will have the chance for an early morning snorkel amongst them.

 Then head ashore with our expedition team and local guides to see the local village and learn about the interesting customs and traditional lifestyle of the West Papuan people.
-You will notice the difference in dancing, adornment, instruments and people of West Papua in comparison to the cultures we will witness on the Islands Spice Islands.
-Enjoy a last swim off the nearby beach before you join your fellow travellers for the Captain’s Farewell Drinks and reminisce over what has been an unforgettable adventure exploring the Spice Islands and Raja Ampat.
+You will notice the difference in dancing, adornment, instruments and people of West Papua in comparison to the cultures we will witness in the Spice Islands.